carlyrichmond/data-grid-alternatives/README.md

 6. [Shot & Chaser: #111 Are our attention spans getting shorter?](https://open.spotify.com/episode/6oxgbLRHLHYmGWTrheqPFm?si=832342961f78471e)

 ### Inspiration

+There are so many amazing resources out there to inspire your own visualisations.
+Here are some of my favourites!

 1. [D3 Graph Gallery](https://d3-graph-gallery.com)
 2. [Data Sketches by Nadieh Bremer and Shirley Wu](https://www.datasketch.es/)